streamlabs/slobs-buildScripts/README.md

 ```

 # Testing SLOBS changes in obs-studio-node
-Run `update-everything-from-SLOBS.sh` script to build slobs & then `obs-studio-node`.
+Run `update-everything-from-SLOBS.sh` script to build `streamlabs/obs-studio` & `obs-studio-node`.
+The resulting artifacts will be copied into `streamlabs/desktop`.
 Now when you execute the `yarn run test` command in OSN directory, it will utilize the latest build automatically.
 In addition, *desktop* will also be updated.